Ensono/stacks-dotnet/README.md

 ### Templates

 This repository contains a template that you can get as a [NuGet package](https://www.nuget.org/packages/Amido.Stacks.Templates/).
-The template inside the package is called `stacks-app-web-api` and contains a full Web API + build infrastructure.
+The template inside the package is called `stacks-app-web-api` and contains a complete Web API.

 ### Template usage